Superconformal surfaces in four dimensions: Summary of results

 where the precise definitions of $C_D$ and $h$ are given in \eqref{eq:displ2pt} and \eqref{Tonept} respectively.
-Following \cite{Bianchi:2018zpb}, where a similar relation was obtained for half-BPS line defects in $\NN=2$ SCFTs, this relation is obtained by imposing supersymmetric Ward identities for the preserved supersymmetries, as well as imposing Ward identities associated to the (super)symmetries broken by the defect.
-All of the aforementioned correlators are then fixed in terms of $h$, or equivalently $C_D$.
-The relation implies two of the \emph{Weyl anomaly coefficients} are equal, as described in section~\ref{sec:consequences}, along with a few examples and consequences for the stress tensor defect OPE.
+Following \cite{Bianchi:2018zpb}, where a similar relation was obtained for half-BPS line defects in $\NN=2$ SCFTs, this relation is obtained by studying the bulk to defect coupling of the full stress tensor and displacement superconformal multiplets.
+By imposing supersymmetric Ward identities for the preserved and broken supersymmetries we find that this coupling is determined by a single parameter and this yields to the relation quoted above.
+The latter implies two of the \emph{Weyl anomaly coefficients} are equal, as described in section~\ref{sec:consequences}, along with a few examples and consequences for the stress tensor defect OPE.
 Finally, based on cases where a relation between $C_D$ and $h$ is known, or conjectured, we also put forward the proposal that \begin{conj*} For a supersymmetric defect of dimension $p$ and codimension $q$, the one-point function of the stress tensor and the two-point function of the displacement operator are related as \be C_D=\frac{2^{p+1} (q+p-1)(p+2)}{q-1} \frac{\Gamma(\frac{p+1}{2})}{\pi^{\frac{p+1}{2}}} \frac{\pi^{\frac{q}{2}}}{\Gamma(\frac{q}{2})} h\,. \nn \ee \end{conj*}

 While we cannot say what amount of supersymmetry is needed for such a relation to hold in dimensions $d=p+q \neq 4$, if it exists, consistency with known results fixes the proposed relation.

 \paragraph{$\NN=(2,2)$ surfaces and chiral algebras.}